Productivity¶

 >>> fig.show()

-- Calculate SMA on the target frequency
+- Calculate the SMA on the target frequency.

 close

-contains gaps, we cannot resample toclose_freq
+contains gaps, you cannot simply resample toclose_freq

 Resamplable objects¶